A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2023-28840: Mobyproject Moby DOS Vulnerability

-CVE-2023-28840 is a denial of service vulnerability in Mobyproject Moby's encrypted overlay networks that allows injection of arbitrary Ethernet frames.
-This article covers the technical details, affected versions, and mitigations.
+CVE-2023-28840 is a denial of service vulnerability in Mobyproject Moby affecting encrypted overlay networks in Swarm Mode.
+This post covers the technical details, affected versions, security impact, and mitigation.

 CVE-2023-28840 Overview